 You can’t get comfortable

 If you’ve always been a back sleeper, you’ll likely find as your pregnancy progresses, the less likely it is that you can stick with your preferred sleep posture.
 Back sleeping puts pressure on your spine as your growing uterus and baby press down.
 It is critically important to find a comfortable position.
 Avoid nighttime physical discomfort and waking up with back pain by changing your sleep position by side-sleeping with a pillow between your knees, preferably on a supportive firm mattress to help you get a good night’s sleep.

 You can’t fall asleep

 Even the best sleepers may struggle with insomnia or wakefulness during pregnancy, particularly in later stages.
 Insomnia is most common in the first and third trimesters when hormones surge, and your body becomes ungainly.
 Late-night bathroom trips can disrupt your sleep three to five times a night (or more), and it can be hard to fall back asleep after that.

 Once you deliver, you can expect more sleepless nights for late-night feedings and diaper changes, so you really need your rest now.
 Excessive sleep problems can be unhealthy for you as an expectant mom and your growing baby.
-Be sure to consult your OB-GYN if your sleep issues have you suffering from daytime sleepiness, excessive napping or the fatigue is unmanageable.
+Be sure to consult your OB-GYN if your sleep issues have you suffering from daytime sleepiness, excessive napping, or fatigue is unmanageable.